-- Stop smoking at least one month before surgery. - Do not eat or drink anything after midnight on the night before your surgery. - Do your respiratory and circulatory exercises as indicated. - Take deep breaths regularly. - Change positions every two hours (vary your posture even when you are in bed: on your back, on your side) and move as much as possible. - □ While in the hospital, if you have trouble breathing, notify your nurse.
-At home, you can call the Info-Santé nurse by dialling 811. - □ If you take medication to improve your breathing, take it before and after your surgery, as prescribed by your physician.
+- Do your respiratory and circulatory exercises as indicated. - Change positions every two hours (vary your posture even when you are in bed: on your back, on your side) and move as much as possible. - While in the hospital, if you have trouble breathing, notify your nurse.
+At home, you can call the Info-Santé nurse by dialling 811. - If you take medication to improve your breathing, take it after your surgery, as prescribed by your physician.